Academic Program Guide

 2D 3D Design (F135X) Prerequisite: None Grade: 7-8

 Students explore design literacy and communication through 2D and 3D projects.
 Graphic design, printmaking, collage and idea mapping are explored through 2D design.
 Object and physical/spatial design are explored through 3D design.
-This class will be analog-based; however, students will be introduced to Adobe Creative Suite and 3D modeling.
-A materials fee may be applied to this class.
+This course is analog-based; however, students are introduced to Adobe Creative Suite and 3D modeling.
+This course is a foundational middle school prerequisite for further courses in the design pathway.
+A materials fee may be applied to this course.

-This class focuses on artistic expression and it's relation to the design process through the exploration of the purposeful arrangement of images, symbols, and text to communicate a message.
+This course focuses on artistic expression and it's relation to the design process through the exploration of the purposeful arrangement of images, symbols, and text to communicate a message.
 Introduction to the use of adobe software for graphic production and creation are a part of this course.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Film